 - Serve over vegan ice cream, oatmeal, bananas, you name it!

-If you’re into date-sweetened desserts, then you’ll love these:
+If you’re into caramel sauce desserts, then you’ll love these:

 - Salty Chocolate Date Caramels by Heartbeet Kitchen